-If you have an allergy to IV contrast or dye, iodine, or shellfish tell the nurse or therapist when you arrive.
+If you have an allergy to IV contrast or dye or iodine, tell the nurse or therapist when you arrive.
 IV contrast is a clear liquid injected into an IV during the scan.
 As it goes through your blood stream, it highlights your blood vessels and body organs.
 You may feel warm or have a strange taste in their mouth.
 These are normal side effects that only last for a few seconds.

 On the day of your scan, register in the Town Square near the clinic entrance.
 Then, take the K or WIMR elevator down to the basement.
 Follow the signs to check in at the Radiation Oncology Reception desk.

 We will review your health record and ask you about any prior scans, allergies and medicines.
 We may need to get a creatinine blood test.
 This test shows how well your kidneys are working.
 If you need this test, you will have it before the CT scan.
 You may take your medicines with a sip of water.

 If you are pregnant, or think you might be pregnant, tell us before the scan.
 Your doctor may order a pregnancy test.
 If you are nursing or breast/chest feeding, do not feed for 24 hours after getting IV contrast.
 Pump and discard the milk for 24 hours.

 Let us know if you have trouble being in confined spaces.
 We can give you medicine to help you relax.
 If you take this type of medicine for the scan, you will need someone to drive you home.
 You should not drive or use heavy equipment for 24 hours.